-404(1) A member is entitled to be present and speak at a general meeting.
+405(1) A member is entitled to be present and speak at a general meeting.

-(2) The Chairperson of the general meeting may allow a person who is not a member to:

-- (a) be present at a general meeting; or - (b) be present and speak at a general meeting.

-(3) Subject to subrule (4), the President or Vice-President or in the absence of both, one of the other Benchers present, shall preside at a general meeting.

-(4) The members present shall choose one of their number to be Chairperson if at a general meeting:

-- (a) no Bencher is present 30 minutes after the time appointed for holding the meeting, or - (b) no Bencher who is present is willing to act as Chairperson.

-(5) At a general meeting, 30 members in good standing present at the meeting constitute a quorum.

-(6) At the commencement of the meeting, the Chairperson shall declare whether a quorum is present.
+- (2) The Chairperson of the general meeting may allow a person who is not a member to: - (a) be present at a general meeting; or - (b) be present and speak at a general meeting. - (3) Subject to subrule (4), the President or Vice-President or in the absence of both, one of the other Benchers present, shall preside at a general meeting. - (4) The members present shall choose one of their number to be Chairperson if at a general meeting: - (a) no Bencher is present 30 minutes after the time appointed for holding the meeting, or - (b) no Bencher who is present is willing to act as Chairperson. - (5) At a general meeting, 30 members in good standing present at the meeting constitute a quorum. - (6) At the commencement of the meeting, the Chairperson shall declare whether a quorum is present.

-(7) If a quorum is not present 30 minutes after the time appointed for a general meeting, the meeting:

-- (a) if convened on the written request of members, shall be terminated; or - (b) in any other case may, as determined by the Chairperson, stand adjourned to a place and time within one week.

-(8) No business, other than the election of a Chairperson and the adjournment or termination of the meeting, shall be commenced unless and until a quorum is present.

-(9) If the Chairperson has declared that a quorum is present, a quorum shall be deemed to continue until a member present at the meeting challenges the existence of a quorum.

-(10) The Chairperson shall set the agenda for a general meeting.

-(11) A member may, with the unanimous consent of all members present at and entitled to vote at the meeting, introduce a resolution which the Executive Director did not mail to the membership pursuant to Rule 401 or 402.

-(12) If a dispute which is not provided for in the Act or these Rules arises concerning the procedure to be followed at a general meeting, the Chairperson shall the resolve the matter.

-(13) When there is an appeal from the decision of the Chairperson, the members present shall, without debate, vote on whether they are in favour of or opposed to sustaining the Chairperson's decision.

-(14) A member in good standing who is present at a general meeting is entitled to one vote.

-(15) Voting at a general meeting shall be by show of hands, unless the Chairperson orders a secret ballot.

-- (16) A member may not vote by proxy. - (17) A general meeting may be adjourned from time to time and from place to place.

-(18) When a general meeting is adjourned in accordance with subrule (17), the Society shall not transact any business other than the business left unfinished at the meeting from which the adjournment took place.

-- (19) The Benchers may conduct a general meeting by joining together two or more locations: - (a) by telephone; or - (b) by any other means of communication which permits all persons participating in and entitled to vote at the meeting to hear each other.

-(20) When a general meeting is conducted in accordance with subrule (19):

-- (a) the Executive Director may appoint a member to act as local Chairperson of a joined location; and - (b) a person participating in such a meeting is considered present at the meeting.
+- (7) If a quorum is not present 30 minutes after the time appointed for a general meeting, the meeting: - (a) if convened on the written request of members, shall be terminated; or - (b) in any other case may, as determined by the Chairperson, stand adjourned to a place and time within one week. - (8) No business, other than the election of a Chairperson and the adjournment or termination of the meeting, shall be commenced unless and until a quorum is present. - (9) If the Chairperson has declared that a quorum is present, a quorum shall be deemed to continue until a member present at the meeting challenges the existence of a quorum. - (10) The Chairperson shall set the agenda for a general meeting. - (11) If a dispute which is not provided for in the Act or these Rules arises concerning the procedure to be followed at a general meeting, the Chairperson shall the resolve the matter. - (12) When there is an appeal from the decision of the Chairperson, the members present shall, without debate, vote on whether they are in favour of or opposed to sustaining the Chairperson's decision. - (13) A member in good standing who is present at a general meeting is entitled to one vote. - (14) Voting at a general meeting shall be by show of hands, unless the Chairperson orders a secret ballot. - (15) A member may not vote by proxy. - (16) A general meeting may be adjourned from time to time and from place to place. - (17) When a general meeting is adjourned in accordance with subrule (17), the Society shall not transact any business other than the business left unfinished at the meeting from which the adjournment took place. - (18) The Benchers may conduct a general meeting by joining together two or more locations: - (a) by telephone; or - (b) by any other means of communication which permits all persons participating in and entitled to vote at the meeting to hear each other. - (19) When a general meeting is conducted in accordance with subrule (19): - (a) the Executive Director may appoint a member to act as local Chairperson of a joined location; and - (b) a person participating in such a meeting is considered present at the meeting.

+[Former Rule 404, Procedure at General Meetings, changed to Rule 405; former Rule 404(11) deleted, changing the numbering sequence, April 28, 2023]